nafeesa46/SkillLab2_Embedded_TeamEncoders/README.md

 Describe the final version of your project.

 **Response:**
+`The final system successfully demonstrates FPGA-based robotic navigation using the CORDIC algorithm.
+The design computes direction and distance in real time and updates position iteratively using hardware-efficient operations.
+The accompanying software simulation provides a clear visualization of the navigation process and validates the accuracy of the CORDIC algorithm.
+The results show minimal deviation from standard mathematical computations, proving the effectiveness of the approach.`

 ## 17.2 What Works Well
+`1)Accurate CORDIC computation
+2)Smooth visualization of navigation
+3)Clear comparison between software and hardware logic 4)Efficient FPGA-friendly design`

 ## 17.3 What Still Needs Improvement

+`1)Full hardware deployment with physical robot 2)Better fixed-point precision tuning
+3)Pipeline optimization
+4)Real sensor integration`

 ## 17.4 What Changed From the Original Plan